impress/impress.js/GettingStarted.md

 </html>
 ```

 Now, head into a file-manager, navigate to the file you just created (*index.html*) and open it.
-You should end up in a browser where you should see "My first Slide" displayed.
+You should end up in a browser where you should see "My first Slide" plus (in case you omitted the *impress-common.css* file) the fallback message displayed.
 As this is not really exciting, we are not gonna change anything about that and are gonna look at what you just typed.
 What do these lines mean?

 Well, first things first, you should probably give your presentation a title.
 You may do this in normal HTML fashion by changing the *title* HTML tag.